xpack/vscode-xpack-extension-ts/README.md

 The list is kept in reverse chronological order, with the most recent release on the top.

+### 0.4.0

+A new development release which adds:

+- support to create new projects from templates
+- internal watchers to automate refresh on package.json changes

 ### 0.3.2

 A new development release with functional IntelliSense which adds: